lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork19.md

 	this assignment.

 ## Learning outcomes
-* Practice using header files
+* Practice using command line inputs

 ## Assignment